Can Receding Gums Grow Back? Importance of Catching It Early

 Here are some steps to reduce the impact on your gums and prevent gum recession:

 - Brush your teeth gently, with a soft-bristled brush, at a 45-degree angle.

-- Make sure your toothbrush fits in your mouth so you can reach all your teeth, and be sure to replace it every three to four months.
+- Make sure your toothbrush fits in your mouth so you can reach all your teeth.
+Be sure to replace it every 3 to 4 months.

 - Clean between your teeth at least once per day, and brush your teeth at least twice per day.

-- Reduce how many sugary or acidic foods and drinks you consume.
+- Reduce how much sugary or acidic foods and drinks you consume.

 - Go to your dentist regularly for cleanings and checkups.

 - Use a non-irritating mouthwash, perhaps one that does not have alcohol, or make a saline rinse for yourself at home.

 - Quit using tobacco products, including cigarettes or vape pens.
 This might involve a visit to your doctor for support.

 - Discuss any signs of gum disease with your dentist and follow their prescribed treatment plan.